-6. Once signed in, Mylio will display Amazon Drive within the sync panel.
-By default, Amazon Drive will protect all thumbnails, previews, and originals.
+6. Once signed in, Mylio will display Amazon Drive within the Dashboard and Sync panel.
+By default, Amazon Drive will protect all Thumbnails, Previews and Originals.

 Restoring Mylio from Amazon

 - Open and sign in to the Mylio account previously associated with Amazon Drive.

 - Open the Dashboard and ensure Amazon Drive is listed as a Vault.

 - Mylio will automatically begin to download your Mylio catalog and library to the new device.

 If you wish to unregister Amazon Drive as a location that Mylio can sync to, you can do so from the service’s sync preferences.
-By unregistering Amazon Drive you will prevent Mylio from protecting any new media to Amazon Drive.
+By unregistering Amazon Drive, you will prevent Mylio from protecting any new media to Amazon Drive.
 Media currently on Amazon Drive will not be removed from the service.
-Note that if Amazon Drive is unregistered and then set up again your library will need to fully resync to the service.

-- Open Mylio’s Device Map to locate all current sync locations.
+- Open Mylio’s Dashboard to locate all current Mylio Devices.

-- Select the cloud icon to the left of Amazon Drive to open the Device Settings menu.
+- Select Amazon Drive and open the Device Settings menu.